Red, White and Blue Mini Cheesecake Cups (No-Bake)

 3. Depending on how thick the strawberry layer is, you can either spoon it in or pipe it.
 If it’s too thick to spoon easily, piping may be neater.

-5. You can use glasses of various sizes – they don’t have to be full.
-A 5-ounce (150 milliliter) glass is a good size but a smaller one can be used as well.
+5. You can use glasses of various sizes.
+They don’t have to be full.
+A 5-ounce (150-milliliter) glass is a good size but a smaller one can be used as well.
+If using larger glasses, keep them half-full or less so the portions stay similar.

 Nutrition